Exogenesis: Symphony: Live performances

 The symphony is also noted for its live performances; despite the fact that "Cross-Pollination" has not been played live, "Overture" has been performed at virtually every date on The Resistance Tour, besides festival appearances (although it had been played at one or two of the festival slots, this was however rare).
 "Redemption" was finally played for the first time ever in January 2013 in Saitama, Japan.
 Live performances during arena dates would usually take place during the first song of the encore set and would involve the band performing on the towers which comprised the arena tour's stage design, as they slowly rose up and blue lighting covered the stage.
 However, during later dates, the song was sometimes used as the concert opener, although this was rare.
 Stadium performances were more notable however, as the band would release a UFO into the crowd whilst the song was being played.
 The UFO would circle the stadium and, as Matt Bellamy's vocals started, an acrobat in the guise of an alien would drop out of the bottom of the UFO and begin performing acrobatics above the audience.
 This was also a notable event in Muse's live career, as the band had tried and failed on previous tours to secure a UFO to use in live performances, only to have their plans foiled because of health and safety issues.

 Track listing

+In popular culture

+Russian figure skater, Kamila Valieva used Exogenesis: Symphony Part 3 (Redemption) for her free program during the 2019-2020 season.